stretchr/sdk-js/README.md

     var stretchr = new Stretchr.Client("account-name", "project-name", "API-KEY").setHost("mydomain.com");

-Then all requests will be made to `account-name.mydomain.com` insstead of `account-name.stretchr.com`.
+Then all requests will be made to `account-name.mydomain.com` instead of `account-name.stretchr.com`.

 ## Making requests using the `at` method